DaemonEngine/DaemonGitTools/README.md

 ERROR: Reference does not exist in current module: 'parallax'
 ```

-Checkout all sub modules with `parallax` branch, even if this branch does not exist on current module:
+Checkout all sub modules with the `parallax` branch, even if this branch does not exist on current module:

 ```sh
 git-checkout-modules --ref='parallax'